iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 1. Logging is turned off and the all the log files are concatenated.
 1. The [summarize] tool is used to aggregate by call-site (file/path:linenumber)
-1. summarized results are inserted into source files at the appropiate places via some carefully crafted sed commands.
+1. summarized results are inserted into source files at the appropriate places via some carefully crafted sed commands.

 # How It's Used